codiga/doc.codiga.io/docs/code-analysis/ignore-files.md

 ---
 id: ignore-files
-title: Codiga - Ignore Files and Violations in Code Analysis
+title: Ignore Files and Violations
 sidebar_label: Ignore Files
 description: Ignore files and violations for your project in Codiga.
 Configure your Codiga project and ignore directories for all analyses.
 keywords: